 Treatment of Intestinal Blockages in Cystic Fibrosis

-To confirm that an infant has meconium ileus, NYU Langone doctors may use an enema that contains a special laxative solution combined with a contrast agent, which can help show any intestinal blockage on an ultrasound.
+To confirm that an infant has meconium ileus, our doctors may use an enema that contains a special laxative solution combined with a contrast agent, which can help show any intestinal blockage on an ultrasound.
 Because the solution draws water into the intestine, it often flushes out the material causing the blockage.
 If the enema clears out the blockage, no further treatment is needed.

 Surgery for Intestinal Blockage